 Additional subject information

-Enrolled students will find a full list of prescribed and additional resources on iLearn and AirCampus.
+Enrolled students will find a full list of prescribed and additional resources on AirCampus.
 Attendance: Attend all sessions.
 Most sessions build on the work on the previous one.
 It is difficult to recover if you miss a session.
 Attendance in Virtual Classrooms and participation in discussions will be monitored.

 Tools of the trade, basic concepts & business processes